Ghersi75/spotifyClone/README.md

 # Welcome!

-This repo was created for a side projects which will be some sort of marketplace.
-I haven't decided what it will look like or be used for just yet, but it will be developed using React, Typescript, and Material UI to learn how to create a page with premade components.
-In this marketplace I will also try to create a simple backend using express and most likely postgres to handle things like products, simple login page, and saving items to cart to be retrieved at a later time.
+This repo was created for a side project.
+The goal of this is to try and get as close to [spotify's web player](https://open.spotify.com/) as I can while learning Material UI for the UI.
+I will also be using React and Typescript for the rest of the stuff.

 ___